iomedhealth/OMOPAnalyticsGuide/docs/data_mediation/index.md

 ---
 layout: default
-title: Overview
+title: Data Mediation
-nav_order: 0
+nav_order: 1
+has_children: true
 ---
-# Overview
+# Data Mediation

 Executing a Data Mediation with IOMED follows a structured, multi-phase approach designed to ensure data integrity, regulatory compliance, and scientific rigor.
 The process begins with data preparation, which includes establishing partnerships with hospitals, securing ethical approvals, and integrating disparate data sources into a standardized format.

 Following data preparation, the Data Mediation execution phase focuses on defining the research objectives, identifying relevant patient cohorts and the data of interest, and verifying data quality.
 Advanced Artificial Intelligence (AI) driven techniques, including Natural Language Processing (NLP) and Automated Terminology Mapping (ATM), enhance the accuracy and completeness of extracted information.

-# Phases

 ## Phase 01: Data Preparation

 ### 1. Establishing Institutional Partnerships and Ethical Compliance

 The initiation of a clinical research Data Mediation leveraging IOMED's infrastructure relies on the establishment of strong institutional partnerships with Data Holders.
 This process is not static but rather an ongoing effort to expand IOMED's federated hospital network.
-By continuously integrating new Data Holder, we enhance the depth and breadth of available clinical data, improving research scalability and ensuring consistency in data harmonization across multiple healthcare systems.
+By continuously integrating new Data Holder, we enhance the depth and breadth of available clinical data, improving research scalability, and ensuring consistency in data harmonization across multiple healthcare systems.

 ![](/assets/images/image10.png)